Our founder Casey Tanner wrote a book!

 If this difference in desire is making you feel disconnected from your partner, it’s time to start talking.
 Life is full of shifts.
 There’s stress, health issues, and emotional ups and downs.
 All of these can impact how we feel about sex.
 Lauren recommends that couples use a tool called “over-communication,” which couples can use in certain contexts, like sex.
 Lauren describes it as: See it – Feel it – Say it.

-For example, if you’re feeling low in sexual desire and your partner is feeling more sexual energy, you could say, “You’re so hot.
-I wish I could be on your level right now, but I’m feeling so overwhelmed about work.
-Can we do something else instead?
-Maybe cuddle, go for a walk, or watch our show, instead?”
+For example, if you’re feeling low in sexual desire and your partner is feeling more sexual energy, you could say, “I wish I could be on your level right now, but I’m feeling so overwhelmed about work.
+Can we do something else?
+Maybe we can watch our show, instead?”
 This gives space for connection without pressure.
-Then, your partner can over-communicate back, by saying something like: “I feel sad that we’re not in sync.
-I understand, though.
-I’m excited for the next time we have sex.
+Then, your partner can over-communicate back, by saying something like: “I feel slightly rejected, but I get it.
+We can't always be on the same page.
 I’m going to have a solo session in the bath and would love to cuddle after.”

 Lauren reminds us that, “This sort of communication is actually harder than it looks because it’s vulnerable, requires honesty about our feelings, and asks us to take accountability for what we need.
 Eeek!
 But, with practice, it’s all so worth it!”